salesagility/SuiteCRM/README.md

 ### Support ###

-SuiteCRM is an open source project.
+SuiteCRM is an open-source project.
 If you require help with support then please use our [support forum](https://suitecrm.com/suitecrm/forum/).
 By using the forums the knowledge is shared with everyone in the community.
-Our developer and community team members answer questions on the forum daily but it also gives the other members of the community the opportunity to contribute.
-If you would like customisations to specifically fit your SuiteCRM  needs then please visit the [website](https://suitecrm.com/).
+Our developer and community team members answer questions on the forum daily but it also allows the other members of the community to contribute.
+If you would like customizations to specifically fit your SuiteCRM needs then please visit the [website](https://suitecrm.com/).

 ### License [![AGPLv3](https://img.shields.io/github/license/suitecrm/suitecrm.svg)](./LICENSE.txt)